42BV/pdf-library/readme.md

 In this example we've added the text "Example text" on a fixed position.
 You can also add text without specifying a position which will cause the library to automatically position the text for you.

-You can also add multiple text objects to a paragraph to make sure they stay together.
+You can also add multiple text objects to a paragraph.
+This is mostly useful for anchors (see below) and for setting margins on the combined text instead of individual objects.
 Note the use of builder.createText() instead of builder.addText() here, this makes sure the text object is only instantiated and not directly added to the document.
 Using addText and adding the text to a paragraph afterwards would result in showing the text twice!

     builder.addParagraph().on(10, 10).addText(builder.createText().text("This stays")).addText(builder.createText("together"));